ooni/2023-05-richer-input/DESIGN.md

 the OONI Probe somehow computes the script using data provided by the check-in v2 API.
 It also says that the idempotent transformation is the most straightforward (i.e., the check-in v2 API response is a script).
-We will address this issue in future work on richer input.
+We will define the check-in v2 response as part of our future work.

 ## Handwaving: IPv6